-Separation anxiety occurs at a time when infants start to become emotionally attached to their parents.
-Because they have no object permanence (incomplete memory and no sense of time), children fear that the departure of their parents is permanent.
-Separation anxiety resolves as children develop a sense of memory; they can keep an image of their parents in mind when the parents are gone and can recall that in the past, the parents returned.
+Separation anxiety occurs when babies begin to understand that they are a separate person from their primary caregiver but still have not mastered the concept of object permanence—the idea that something still exists when it is not seen or heard.
+Thus, when babies are separated from their primary caregiver, they do not understand that the caregiver will return.
+Because babies do not have a concept of time, they fear that the departure of their parents is permanent.
+Separation anxiety resolves as children develop a sense of memory.
+They can keep an image of their parents in mind when the parents are gone and can recall that in the past, the parents returned.

 Parents should be advised not to limit or forego separations in response to separation anxiety; this response could compromise the child's maturation and development.
 When parents leave the home (or leave the child at a child care center), they can try the following strategies: